 Adam Mickiewicz (1798) is widely considered to be one of Poland’s greatest poets.
 His most popular work being “Dziady” (“Forefathers’ Eve”) – an epic poem that explores subjects like historic battles between Poles, Lithuanians, Swedes and Russians; its rhyming patterns were acknowledged by critics form

-Wisława Szymborska is one of the most famous Polish poets.
+Wisława Szymborska is one of the greatest Polish poets.

 She was born in 1923 and died on February 23, 2012 at age eighty-eight.
 She is probably best known for winning the Nobel Prize in Literature (1996) as well as being awarded honorary degrees from many prestigious universities including Harvard University.